-So RF cabling or fiber optic cables come in through this port to the outside of that steel floor we showed you.
+So RF cabling or fiber optic cables come in through these ports to the outside of that steel floor we showed you.
 They come up into the cavity of the floor, and then they are chased up through these holes into the equipment racks.

 This power supply here is a 200-amp service panel with built-in surge protection.
-It also has a transfer switch up top here so that if you are going to be off the grid and using alternative power supply, you can switch it over and run it off a different source of supply, a generator.
+It also has a transfer switch up top here so that if you are going to be off the grid and using alternative power supply, you can switch it over and run it off a different source of supply (like a generator).

 So as you can see, there’s a lot going on inside of an engineered to order enclosure, and we can do it all.
 Remember, if it was built by Shelter Works, it was built for life.